dotnet/source-build/Documentation/planning/arcade-powered-source-build/intermediate-nupkg.md

 * SourceLink's intermediate nupkg is < 1 MB.
 * xliff-tasks's intermediate nupkg is < 100 kB.

+### Alternatives to manually split supplemental nupkgs

-There are a few alternate designs that aren't suitable:
+There are a few alternate solutions that aren't suitable:

 * Split just enough for the nupkg to fit on Azure DevOps, and always restore every supplemental package.